 The term “La Raza” (The Race) was popularized by the book by Jose Vasconcelos, La Raza Cosmica (The Cosmic Race).
 La Raza Cosmica was a major source of inspiration for the Chicano movement, which began in the late 1960’s.
 This book is similar to the Nazi racial mythology translated to the Mexican historical cultural environment.

 The “Aztlan” of the Mexican nationalists is equivalent to Nazi-version of the myth of Atlantis, a home of a fallen race of Gods, who were destined to return to glory.
 The Chicanos identify the “lost” territories of the southwestern United States with Aztlan.
-See the links below for more discussion of Vasconcelos connections to Nazism.

-The dragon-like creature in the photo below is Quetzalcoatl, the plumed serpent.
+The serpent-like creature in the photo below is Quetzalcoatl, the plumed serpent.
 Quetzalcoatl is the messiah-god of the Aztecs, who according to Aztec mythology will return in human form to restore the Golden Age.
 This is similar to how some occult groups predicted the rise of a “messiah” in Germany years before Adolf Hitler appeared on the scene.
 In the Chicano context, it would mean the Chicanos gaining control of what they call their “lost territories” or “Aztlan” in the American Southwest.

 This is just one visible example of Chicanos copying Nazi symbolism.
 The United Farm Workers is a Chicano / La Raza organization.
 The design by the brother of Cesar Chavez of their original flag was inspired by that of a historic Nazi battle flag.
 In the image below the two flags are compared.
 The Nazi swastika is simply replaced by a Mexican nationalist symbol, a Mexican/Aztec eagle.
 After the resemblance to the historic Nazi flag began to be noticed, the design was slightly altered to make the similarities less obvious.